jimcortez/godot-light-sensor-gpu/README.md

 # gotdot-light-sensor-gpu

+> **⚠️ WARNING: This project is not useful yet and is under active development.**
+>
+> This is an experimental project in early development stages.
+The functionality is incomplete, unstable, and not ready for production use.
+Use at your own risk.

 A light sensor node that allows for efficient measurement of light values in 3d spaced, optimized for GPU throughput.

 ## Overview